antonbryhagen/Sustainable-Programming-Exam-2/README.md

 ### Run parts of the testsuite

-You can also run parts of the testsuite, for examples files or methods in files.
+You can also run parts of the testsuite.

 You can run all tests from a testfile.